voschezang/coding-handbook/collaboration/joint-teams.md

 - Diversity in maturity.
 E.g. junior and senior team members.
 Old and new guard.
 - Diversity expertise.
 A cross-functional or multi-disciplinary team.
 - Diversity in personality and culture.
+People that are goal-oriented, thought-oriented and relation-oriented.

 Benefits of diversity

 - Team members will learn from others.
 This incentivizes personal (profressional) development.
+And they'll learn to trust team members.
 - Team members will help others.
-This contributes to a feeling of competence.
+People will see the impact of their effort.
 - Team members get  see others fail and learn.
 This contributes to a growth mindset.
 - Teaching junior members creates self-awareness and incentivizes questioning old patterns.
 - Cognitive diversity reduced tunnel vision and boosts innovation.